mcoot/tamods-site/docs/doc_dev_api_events.md

 Event called to draw  IFF indicator health bars _instead_ of the normal function (i.e. replaces the native handler).
 The `x` and `y` parameters define the normal HUD position of the top-left of the healthbar.
 The `healthPct` parameter is the proportion of health the player having their health bar drawn has.

+This event is a drawing event, so custom HUD drawing functions may be used.

 ### onDrawCustomHud

 `onDrawCustomHud(xRes: int, yRes: int)`

 Event called once per frame to draw the custom HUD.
 The parameters give the resolution of the game view.

+This event is a drawing event, so custom HUD drawing functions may be used.

 Further information about custom HUD drawing is available on the [Drawing page](doc_dev_api_drawing.md).